kLjubomir/RemoteJobFinder/specifications.md

 _salary indicator: words like "per hour," "/h," "€," "$," "eur," "dollar," "annual," "a number between 5 digits separated by dot or comma (utils)," "number between 6 digits separated by dot or comma (utils)"_

 &nbsp;
-- [ ] As a remote job seeker, I want to have a file generated for ads that don't include a salary range
+- [ ] As a remote job seeker, I want to store ads that don't include a salary range

 **Scenario: Store advert URL in advertWithoutSalaryRange.json**
   **Given** advert description from LinkedIn is fetched